riley-v/4F90-Project/README.md

 # Execution Tracing-Based Bad Smell Detection
 This repository contains information relating to the COSC 4F90 project entitled Execution tracing-based bad smell detection.
 <br />
+## To Use
-<br />The code to use this project is located in the [Code](Code/) folder.
+The code to use this project is located in the [Code](Code/) folder.
 Please import the folder "Runtime Smell Detection" into TraceCompass, then right click on "GUI.js" and select "Run as EASE script".
 This will open the Runtime Smell Detection view and allow you to use the different filters.
-<br />The [Code](Code/) folder also contains code I used to create traces for testing.
 <br />
 <br />Implementation:
+<br />To find the code used to create the filters and traces, see the [Code](Code/) folder.
 <br />To view implementation for bad smells, see the [Implementations](Implementations/) folder.
 <br />To view a list of TraceCompass resources, see the [TraceCompass Resources](TraceCompass-Resources/) folder.
 <br />